btsecom/docs/source/index.html.md

   * remainingSize - Value indicating the remaining size on the order
   * time_in_force - Value indicating the time in force set on the order

-## Version 3.2.1 (28th September 2020)
+## Version 2.1.5 (28th September 2020)

 * New Amend Order API.
 Allows users to edit price, size and trigger prices for pending orders

+## Version 2.1.4 (24th July 2020)

+* New Settle In API added, allows users to set the currency to settle the current position in via API

-## Version 3.2 (23rd June 2020)
+## Version 2.1.3 (23rd June 2020)

-* Deprecated v1 API
-* Removed fees field for public API /api/v3.1/trades (not needed)
-* Added new wallet APIs to create address, get wallet addresses and withdrawals
-* Enhanced /user/wallet_historyAPI to return wallet details
+* Introduction of Spam Order detection mechanism
+* Websocket topic notificationApiV2 introduced.
+Topic is meant to standardize response codes returned.
+Notifications are returned as an Array
 * Introduction of API permissions.
 All current API keys will have Read, Trading and Transfer permissions.
 Refer to the tags beside the titles to see which category they are classified under
-* Fixed incorrect messages returned on some APIs

 # Overview